stacks-network/stacks-core/docs/rpc-endpoints.md

 pub struct NakamotoBlockProposal {
     /// Proposed block
     pub block: NakamotoBlock,
-    // tenure ID -- this is the index block hash of the start block of the last tenure (i.e.
-    // the data we committed to in the block-commit).
-If this is an epoch 2.x parent, then
-    // this is just the index block hash of the parent Stacks block. pub tenure_start_block: StacksBlockId,
     /// Identifies which chain block is for (Mainnet, Testnet, etc.) pub chain_id: u32,
 }